yorkshiredockqahub/cypress-applitools-challenge/README.md

 # cypress-applitools-challenge
 Jollof Challenge for Cypress and Applitools

-Situation: Jollof Challenge
+Situation:
   I want to setup Cypress with Applitools

 Action:
-  Stand up a New Cypress Framework with VSC
+  Stand up Cypress Framework with VSC
-  :Do Functional UI Validation with Cypress Assertions :Do Visual UI Validation with Applitools
+  :Do Functional UI Validation with Cypress Assertion :Do Visual UI Validation with Applitools

 Result: